ALL

 • Use hand signals.

-• Get off of their bicycles to cross the street.
+• Get off and walk their bike to cross the street.

-Around age 10 is when most children have the skills they need to ride on the road alone.
+Around 10 years of age is when most children have the skills they need to ride on the road alone.
 But every child is different.
+Make sure your child understands road safety rules, know how to signal, and knows how to avoid major risks before they ride a bike without an adult.